 Controlling cost in such largescale projects is a herculean task.
 The most effective way of managing cost is by planning and collaborating better and eliminating discrepancies in the design and estimated time and raw materials required for the completion of the project.

-Nagpur Metro is also one of those major public infrastructure projects which has successfully used and implemented Building Information Modelling (BIM).
-I have been personally involved in this aspect of the project, and I am sure that BIM has allowed Nagpur Metro to reap benefits in the form of cost cutting and time-saving.
+Nagpur Metro is also one of those major public infrastructure projects which have successfully used and implemented Building Information Modelling (BIM).
+I have been personally involved in this aspect of the project, and I am sure that BIM has allowed Nagpur Metro to reap benefits in the form of cost-cutting and time-saving.

 Nagpur Metro Rail Project leveraged BIM to accelerate work and control costs.
 During a conference in Singapore in 2017, Mr. Brijesh Dixit – MD, Nagpur Metro Rail Project highlighted the following points:

-• Savings in time around 8% has been achieved which is likely to rise to 11% by the end of the project.
+• Savings in time around 8% have been achieved which is likely to rise to 11% by the end of the project.

 • The end of the project anticipates a reduction of overhead costs from 5% to 3.5%.

 • Cost savings of around 8% is expected over the DPR projected costs.